 4. Meetings That Don’t Need To Be Meetings

-Meetings throughout the work day are a great way to keep everyone focused and on the same page.
-They’re vital in communicating key changes in office policy, sharing ideas and moving the company forward.
+Meetings throughout the workday are a great way to keep everyone focused and on the same page.
+They’re vital in communicating key changes in the office policy, sharing ideas, and moving the company forward.
 They’re also responsible for a lot of wasted time.
 Can you say what you need to say in an email?
 Can you pop over and talk face-to-face to the people who need to know this new information?
 If so, do that!
 But if not, you may have to schedule a meeting.
-Come into the meeting with an agenda and plan of topics, set a timeline for the meeting and stick with it.
+Come into the meeting with an agenda and plan of topics, set a timeline for the meeting, and stick with it.

 To make meetings more productive, you can take some ideas from big companies like Linkedin and Amazon.
 Jeff Bezos, CEO of Amazon, has a simple yet effective rule when it comes to meetings: don’t schedule a meeting if two pizzas wouldn’t be enough to feed everyone.
 Meetings at Linkedin require presenters to send all meeting materials to participants 24 hours in advance, to eliminate the need for lengthy presentations.

 5. Catering To Needy Clients